Time-lapse Piazza di Spagna - Rome

 Century-old streets branch from the square, allowing easy access to Via dei Condotti, the capital's main shopping artery, Via Frattina and Via del Babuino, packed with gorgeous buildings dating all the way back to the 17th century.

-At the center of Piazza di Spagna is Bernini's Fountain of the Ugly Boat, clearly visible from this angle.
-Tourists will find many hotels and high-end shops here as well as the Spanish Embassy from which the square inherits its name.
-The beautiful 18th century Spanish Steps can also be seen from our webcam (also known for hosting Rome's "Donne Sotto le Stelle", a noteworthy fashion show).
+At the center of Piazza di Spagna is Bernini's Fountain of the Ugly Boat, clearly visible from this angle from our Rome live cam.
+Tourists will find many hotels and high-end shops here, as well as the Spanish Embassy from which the square inherits its name.
+The beautiful 18th century Spanish Steps can also be seen from our webcam (also known for hosting Rome's “Donne Sotto le Stelle”, a noteworthy fashion show).

-Let our Rome live webcams sweep you off your feet.
+Let our Spanish Steps live cam sweep you off your feet.
 Explore this amazing city now, check out all our webcams in Rome!

 Time-lapse Piazza di Spagna - Rome SkylineWebcams